 Lory Lockwood and Andrew Watts, Ray Lockwood in honor of The Lockwood Family

 Collection of 4 boulders at Cliffside Overlook.
 Located on the right of the parking lot, directly behind and up the hill from waste container, on the right, prior to the picnic table.

-This massive boulder is located just off of the Swinging Bridge parking area.
-High elevation rocky outcroppings provide habitat for rare and endangered plants and animals including Blue Ridge Goldenrod.
+This massive boulder is located just off of the Mile High Swinging Bridge parking area.
+High elevation rocky outcroppings provide habitat for rare and endangered plants and animals, including Blue Ridge Goldenrod.

-This rectangular boulder is located on the west end of the Swinging Bridge parking lot.
+This rectangular boulder is located on the west end of the Mile High Swinging Bridge parking lot.
 Some of the highest winds in the state funnel through this parking lot, especially in the winter.

 Tica Whalley in honor of Sunday Morning with Charles Kuralt

 Writer’s Block is located at the foot of the famous Anvil Rock cabin.
 The cabin was a month-long residence for the late author Charles Kuralt.
 Kuralt used this location to write Charles Kuralt’s America.
 This historic cabin has been a retreat for special guests to Grandfather Mountain.
 The western wall of the building is the Anvil Rock boulder.

 Tica Whalley in memory of Dennis H. Walley